 For Finished Maple Fretboards

 Cleaning a finished maple fretboard is slightly less involved, and you shouldn’t use any oils on it.
+This can also apply to roasted maple as well.

 This is because these kinds of maple fretboards will be sealed with a thin layer of coating, which is typically polyurethane or nitrocellulose lacquer, to give it that glossy look.
 Even some fretboards that appear unfinished may actually have a matte or satin finish applied to them.